usdot-fhwa-stol/cdasim/scenario_runner/README.md

 ## Compose Override Support

-Each component can use a configuration image through `CONFIG_IMAGE_FULL` or a repository Compose file through `COMPOSE_FILE`.
+Each deployment entry can use a configuration image through `CONFIG_IMAGE_FULL` or a repository Compose file through `COMPOSE_FILE`.
 Files listed in `COMPOSE_OVERRIDES` are applied after the base Compose file, followed by the Scenario Runner managed override.

-The `carma_cloud` component follows the same repository-local model as CARMA Street.
+The `carma_cloud` deployment entry follows the same repository-local model as CARMA Street.
 Clone `carma-cloud` beside `cdasim`, point `COMPOSE_FILE` to its base `docker-compose.yml`, and retain the Runner-owned `config/compose/carma-cloud.cdasim.yml` internal override.
 To use a CARMA Cloud